Skip to content

 β”œβ”€β”€ πŸ›€οΈ path.txt Additional PATH entries (one per line)

-β”œβ”€β”€ βš™οΈ config.toml Framework behavior settings
+β”œβ”€β”€ βš™οΈ config.toml Framework behavior (see reference below)

 β”œβ”€β”€ πŸ“Ÿ bin/ Personal scripts (added to $PATH)